 Of course, much more work is needed to ensure that a new generation of Australian companies follow their success.
 Major items on the nation’s to-do list include skilling Australia’s workforce, fostering stronger research collaboration and offering greater capital funding for start-ups.
 With the right blend of committed industry partnerships and government support, the future of advanced manufacturing in Australia is bright.

 There is a Growing Market For Advanced Manufactures.

-The Advanced Manufacturing Growth Centre is a membership-based, not-for-profit organisation which supports the development of a world-leading advanced manufacturing sector in Australia.
+The Advanced Manufacturing Growth Centre is a industry-led, not-for-profit organisation which supports the development of a world-leading advanced manufacturing sector in Australia.
 It is run by a board and management team of leading industry experts.

 The Advanced Manufacturing Growth Centre is connected with a nationwide network of research and development hubs.
 The Centre’s role is to unlock new commercial opportunities and drive innovation in Australian manufacturing.
 It will do this by fostering collaboration between industry enterprises and the scientific and research community.
 It will also consolidate existing linkages.

 The key to the Centre’s success is the strength of its membership.
 The opportunity to join the Centre’s membership program is open to manufacturers of all sizes, and to universities and other research institutions.